grinnell-cs/csc151-images/_eboards/eboard24.md

 ### Diagramming structures

-_Describe or diagram the layout of memory for lists and vectors/arrays._
+_Describe or diagram the layout of memory for lists, pairs structures, and vectors/arrays._

 Draw a box-and-pointer diagram for the following structure, named `stuff`.